 Under Section 162(m) of the Internal Revenue Code, certain compensation in excess of \$1 million paid during a year to any of the executive officers named in the Summary Compensation Table (other than the CFO) for that year is not deductible.
-We believe that all of our compensation for 2010 was tax-deductible.
-With respect to Mr. Lane's restricted stock unit award granted in March 2010, we anticipate that a portion of the grant will not be tax-deductible under Section 162(m).
+We believe that all of our compensation for 2010 was taxdeductible and that that would have been the case even if any named executive officer exercised stock options in 2010.
+With respect to Mr. Lane's restricted stock unit award granted in March 2010, a portion of the grant vesting in 2011 will not be tax-deductible under Section 162(m) and, depending on the price of our Common Stock at the time the restricted stock units vest, a portion of the restricted stock units vesting in 2012 may not be tax-deductible under Section 162(m).